 Delve into history and get back to nature in this thriving city by the sea.
 Wander streets dotted with beautifully maintained heritage buildings and dine on great pub fare while overlooking the harbour.
 Head out into the blue to catch the perfect wave or a tuna or two.

 Days of old

-Take the Portland self-guided Historic Buildings Walk for a closer look at the city's hundreds of heritage buildings.
-Portland became Victoria's first permanent European settlement in 1834.
-Wander the streets boasting more than 200 beautifully maintained heritage buildings and private residences.
+Take the Portland self-guided Historical Buildings Walk for a closer look at the city's hundreds of heritage buildings.
+Portland became Victoria's first permanent European settlement in 1834 and boasts more than 200 buildings of historic significance.
 Visit the Maritime Discovery Centre for an insight into Portland's long seafaring history.

 Things to do

 Discover the dramatic coastline of the Great Ocean Road region that has claimed more than 180 ships in its colourful maritime history.

 Target snapper, tuna and kingfish along some of the best ocean fishing grounds along the Great Ocean Road or cast a line for river bream or whiting.

 Experience the stunning Great Ocean Road coastline from a different perspective on a chartered boat ride or cruise up the region's scenic rivers.

 See playful Australian fur seals waddle, lumber and tumble down off rocks and into the sea on a Lady Julia Percy Island or Cape Bridgewater cruise.